 You need to take your website maintenance seriously.
 The more your business needs a website, the more important it becomes to have dedicated professionals look after its wellbeing.
 To further illustrate why your website needs regular maintenance, let’s look through the most common website maintenance tasks.

-If your website is built and hosted on services that offer a website builder such as Squarespace, you have nothing to worry about.
-These services might offer limited customizability options, but at the very least they’ll make sure their own software is kept up to date.
+If your website is built and hosted services that offer a website builder such as Squarespace, you have nothing to worry about.
+These services might offer limited customizability options.
+At the very least they’ll make sure their own software is kept up to date.

 But if you’re using regular hosting to host a WordPress website, things are a bit different.
 WordPress is an incredibly popular website framework for many reasons.
 One of them is because WordPress is serious about safety and security, which only adds to the already busy update calendar.

 WordPress will release updates several times a year, maybe even every other month.
-Failing to install these updates can have dire consequences to the functioning of your website, as well as the safety and security of your customers.
+Failing to install these updates can have dire consequences for the functioning of your website.
+As well as the safety and security of your customers.
 The hosting service won’t update your website’s framework for you, and it won’t happen on its own.

 Plugin and Extension Updates

 Plugins and extensions can greatly increase the usability and performance of your website.
-Plugins can be so useful that you might find it hard to stop at installing a reasonable number of them because every new one adds a cool or useful feature.
-The only problem is that too many plugins can have the opposite effect on your website, dragging its performance down instead of improving it.
+Plugins can be so useful.
+You might find it hard to stop installing a reasonable number of them.
+Every new one adds a cool or useful feature.
+The only problem is that too many plugins can have the opposite effect on your website.
+Dragging its performance down instead of improving it.

-But even if you carefully choose and optimize the plugins and extensions for your website, you can’t just set everything up and leave it forever.
+But even if you carefully choose and optimize the plugins and extensions for your website.
+You can’t just set everything up and leave it forever.
 Plugins and extensions are pieces of software, and as such, they will get updates.
-You’ll have to install these updates, and then you’ll need to make sure that they didn’t change the plugins in a way that make them less useful to you.
+You’ll have to install these updates, and then you’ll need to make sure that they didn’t change the plugins in a way that makes them less useful to you.

 Plugins and extensions often serve as a backdoor to malware and virus infections.
 Keeping them up to date, and uninstalling the ones that are no longer supported, is one of the most basic measures you can take to keep your website and its visitors safe.